Incredible-Adventures

 Biography (1934-1968)

-On April 12, 1961, newly elected President John F. Kennedy was concentrating on a surprise invasion of Cuba by U.S. -supported counter-revolutionaries, when a daring cosmonaut jolted the world.
-Yuri Gagarin soared 200 miles overhead, becoming the first human in space and the first to orbit the planet.
-While Gagarin's flight lasted only 1 hour and 49 minutes, it became one the twentieth century's most significant human achievements.
+On 12 April, 1961 newly elected President John F. Kennedy was concentrating on a surprise invasion of Cuba by USA Yuri Gagarin became the first human in space and the first to orbit the planet Earth.
+It was one of the twentieth century’s greatest human achievements.

 Vostok 1.